amitkumar3968/gesture-recognizer/README.md

 #### Discussion

-The runtime calls this function after the gesture-recognizer state has been set to `GestureRecognizerStateEnded` or `GestureRecognizerStateRecognized`.
+The runtime calls this function after the gesture-recognizer state has been set to `ENDED` or `RECOGNIZED`.
 Subclasses should reset any internal state in preparation for a new attempt at gesture recognition.
 After this function is called, the runtime ignores all remaining touches; that is, the gesture recognizer receives no further updates for touches that have begun but haven't ended.

 ### `shouldBeRequiredToFailByGestureRecognizer`